 - Spice it up with Sriracha and grated ginger for an Asian twist.

-Using Tartar Sauce
+Using Healthy Tartar Sauce

-- Seafood Dipping Sauce: The classic use is as a dipping sauce for fried or grilled seafood such as fish fillets, shrimp, calamari, or crab cakes.
+- Seafood dipping sauce: The classic use is as a dipping sauce for fried or grilled seafood such as fish fillets, shrimp, calamari, or crab cakes.
 The tangy and creamy flavours complement the savoury seafood perfectly.

-- Fish Tacos: Spread this sauce on warm tortillas before adding grilled or fried fish, shredded lettuce, and other taco toppings for a delicious seafood twist on the classic taco.
+- Fish tacos: Spread this sauce on warm tortillas before adding grilled or fried fish, shredded lettuce, and other taco toppings for a delicious seafood twist on the classic taco.
 It’s great with shrimp tacos, too.

-- Burger Topping: Use is as an alternative to traditional condiments like ketchup or mayo on fish or seafood burgers.
+- Burger Ttopping: Use is as an alternative to traditional condiments like ketchup or mayo on fish or seafood burgers.
 It works especially well with fish like cod, haddock, or salmon, like in our fish sandwich recipe.

-- Sandwich Spread: Jazz up your sandwiches by spreading tartar sauce on bread or rolls before adding sliced deli meats, cheese, and veggies.
+- Sandwich spread: Jazz up your sandwiches by spreading tartar sauce on bread or rolls before adding sliced deli meats, cheese, and veggies.
 It pairs nicely with turkey, roast beef, or even chicken sandwiches.
 Try it with my tuna melt!

-- Veggie Dip: Tartar sauce isn’t just for seafood!
+- Veggie dip: Tartar sauce isn’t just for seafood!
 Use it as a dip for raw or roasted vegetables like carrot sticks, cucumber slices, bell peppers, or broccoli florets.

-- Potato Topping: Instead of using plain sour cream or butter, top baked potatoes or sweet potatoes with a dollop of this lovely sauce.
+- Potato topping: Instead of using plain sour cream or butter, top baked potatoes or sweet potatoes with a dollop of this lovely sauce.
 The tangy flavour complements the starchy goodness of the potatoes.

-- Crab or Shrimp Cocktail: Serve it as a dipping sauce alongside a classic crab or shrimp cocktail for an elevated seafood appetiser.
+- Crab or shrimp cocktail: Serve it as a dipping sauce alongside a classic crab or shrimp cocktail for an elevated seafood appetiser.

-- Fried Foods: Aside from seafood, tartar sauce goes well with other fried foods like onion rings, fried pickles, or chicken tenders.
+- Fried foods: Aside from seafood, tartar sauce goes well with other fried foods like onion rings, fried pickles, or chicken tenders.
 It adds a tangy kick to the crunchy coating.

-- Grilled Vegetables: Brush the sauce on grilled vegetables like asparagus, zucchini, or eggplant to add a creamy and tangy element to the smoky flavours.
+- Grilled vegetables: Brush the sauce on grilled vegetables like asparagus, zucchini, or eggplant to add a creamy and tangy element to the smoky flavours.

-- Salad Dressing: Thin down tartar sauce with a little lemon juice or vinegar to create a tangy dressing for salads, particularly those with seafood or vegetables.
+- Salad dressing: Thin down tartar sauce with a little lemon juice or vinegar to create a tangy dressing for salads, particularly those with seafood or vegetables.
 It’s great in an egg or potato salad.

 Pair Tartar Sauce With These Dishes